alphagov/bulk-changer/README.md

 # Bulk Changer

-To run the RSpec and RuboCop:
+To run RSpec and RuboCop:

 `bundle exec rake`